apache/airflow/docs/apache-airflow-providers-amazon/operators/eks.rst

 To delete an existing Amazon EKS Cluster you can use :class:`~airflow.providers.amazon.aws.operators.eks.EKSDeleteClusterOperator`.

-Note: If the cluster has any attached nodegroups, those will be deleted as well.

-.. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_eks_create_cluster.py
+.. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_eks_with_nodegroups.py
     :language: python
     :start-after: [START howto_operator_eks_delete_cluster]
     :end-before: [END howto_operator_eks_delete_cluster]

+Note: If the cluster has any attached resources, such as a nodegroup, the cluster can not be deleted.
+Using the ``force`` parameter will attempt to delete any attached resources first.

+.. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_eks_using_defaults.py
+    :language: python
+    :start-after: [START howto_operator_eks_force_delete_cluster]
+    :end-before: [END howto_operator_eks_force_delete_cluster]

 Manage Amazon EKS Managed Nodegroups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^